Barbara Lewis Shenfield: Professional career

 During the war she worked in the Women's Land Army.
 After the war she worked as a University Lecturer in social studies at her alma mater, the University of Birmingham.
 In 1959, after a three-year break, she worked as a Lecturer at the Department of Economics and Social Studies, Bedford College, London University, until 1965.

-She was a member of the Academic Council at the newly established University Buckingham from 1972 to 1973.
+She was a member of the Academic Council at the newly established University of Buckingham from 1972 to 1973.
 She was Visiting Professor in the United States: at Michigan State University in 1960 and Temple University (Philadelphia) in 1974, Distinguished Visiting Professor at Rockford College (Illinois) from 1969 to 1971 and again in 1974.
 She was Consultant at the US Department of Labor in 1964.

 She was Director of PEP Study of Company Boards' Social Responsibilities from 1965 to 1968.
 She was a Member of the UK Government Committee on Local Taxation from 1965 to 1966, the UK Government Committee on Abuse of Welfare Services from 1971 to 1973 and the Government Review Team on Social Security from 1984 to 1985.

 She was Chairman of the National Executive of the National Old People's Welfare Council (later Age Concern) from 1971 to 1973.
 She was Chairman of the Women's Royal Voluntary Service from 1981 to 1988, in recognition of which she was created Dame Commander of the Order of the British Empire (DBE) in 1986.

 She was Chair of the Friends of the Imperial War Museum from 1991 to 2002.
 She was a member of the Pornography and Violence Res.
 Trust from 1996 to 2002.
 She was a Trustee of the Social Affairs Unit from 1990 to 2003.